johnjewell2/johnjewell2.github.io/powerbi_timesales.md

 <img src="images/powerquery.PNG?raw=true"/>

-### 2. Establishign relationships between data tables
+### 2. Establishing relationships between data tables

 The next step is to establish relationships between our data tables using the unique identifiers.
 In our data, our unique identifiers are product_id and account_id.